-- 5 The primary piece of information 81 is obtained, e.g. from a proxy server 20 (and/or a cache and/or the initial primary location itself) and comprises at least one location of a secondary piece of information 82a -82c.
+- The primary piece of information 81 is obtained, e.g. from a proxy server 20 (and/or a cache and/or the initial primary location itself) and comprises at least one location of a secondary piece of information 82a -82c.
 In practice, mostly there are multiple secondary pieces of information 82a -82c each having an associated location on a webserver.
-Herein, we will thus assume that there are - 10 multiple secondary pieces of information 82a-c, but a single one may be sufficient.
+Herein, we will thus assume that there are multiple secondary pieces of information 82a-c, but a single one may be sufficient.
 In other words, the primary piece of information 81 includes instructions for obtaining secondary pieces of information 82a-82c, the latter being identified by a location different from the location of the primary piece of information.
-The locations of the secondary pieces of information are thus included in the primary - 15 piece of information.
-These secondary pieces of information 82a-c are separately downloadable from their respective different locations.

-Next, in step 103, the client computer 10 retrieves the primary piece of information 81 of the distributed information 80 from a webserver 30 or from the proxy server 20 or from a client cache 11.
-At this point it is noted that the cli-

-20 ent 10 may use the location of a piece of information (e.g. the primary piece of information) to identify said piece of information on other locations (e.g. in the client cache or on the proxy server).
+The locations of the secondary pieces of information are thus included in the primary piece of information.
+These secondary pieces of information 82a-c are separately downloadable from their respective different locations. - Next, in step 103, the client computer 10 retrieves the primary piece of information 81 of the distributed information 80 from a webserver 30 or from the proxy server 20 or from a client cache 11.
+At this point it is noted that the client 10 may use the location of a piece of information (e.g. the primary piece of information) to identify said piece of information on other locations (e.g. in the client cache or on the proxy server).

-In Step 105, the client computer 10 parses the primary piece 81 of information and at least extracts locations of secondary pieces of information included in the available.
+In Step 105, the client computer 10 parses the primary piece 81 of information and at least extracts locations of secondary pieces of information included in the primary piece of information 81 and determines a sequence of importance at least based on identified secondary pieces of information 82a-c.
+This step may as well include execution of those parts of the distributed information being already available.
 For example, if the distributed information is a website, those fragments of the website that can be displayed based on the fragments comprised in the primary piece of information 81 can be displayed.